isaacirosado/nomad-poc/README.md

   pdsh -R ssh -l root -w `doctl compute droplet list --format PublicIPv4 --no-header --tag-name cluster | paste -s -d','` bash --login -c \"nomad node status\"
   ```

+- Other tools
+  - "nomad" (as a client to manage deployments), make sure to use the same version as the cluster
+  - "dig" for DNS queries

+## Deployment

 - Compile the LXC driver for Nomad (because of this bug: https://github.com/hashicorp/nomad-driver-lxc/issues/16 that renders it incompatible with LXC v4)
   ```
   wget -c https://golang.org/dl/go1.17.2.linux-amd64.tar.gz